xinjiyang27-star/MICB_475_25W2_Team_6/Lab_Notebook/February24,2026_CODE.md

-# Running Beta-diversity and Taxonomy bar plots in R [Feb.24.2026]
+# Running Beta-diversity and Taxonomy bar plots in R [24 February]

 ## Purpose:
 1. To generate the four beta-diveristy metrics (bray-curtis, jaccard, unweighted unifrac, and weighted unifrac) and taxonomy bar plot